Hemp Flowers: The Complete Guide to Legal CBD Hemp Buds

 - CBD (cannabidiol): the non-psychoactive compound with relaxing and potentially therapeutic properties.
 CBD does not produce euphoria or impair judgement

-The composition of cannabis light is complex.
-The flowers contain hundreds of different compounds — cannabinoids, terpenes, flavonoids — that together determine the aroma, flavour, and properties of the product.
+The composition of hemp flowers is complex.
+Every bud contains hundreds of different compounds (cannabinoids, terpenes, flavonoids) that together determine the aroma, flavour and properties of the product.

 The key cannabinoids found in cannabis plants include:

 - CBD (cannabidiol): the dominant compound in cannabis light.
-CBD is non-psychoactive with relaxing, anti-inflammatory, and potentially anxiolytic properties.
+CBD is non-psychoactive with relaxing and potentially anxiolytic properties being studied.
 CBD levels in cannabis light range from 5% to 25% depending on the strain

 - CBG (cannabigerol): found in some cannabis light varieties, CBG is the subject of growing research interest for its unique properties